DrSkunk/one-night-ultimate-discord/README.md

 ## Credits

-Images custom designed by are by [T44 Productions](https://www.t44.productions/home) with [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+Images are custom designed by [T44 Productions](https://www.t44.productions/home) with [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 The following sound files were used: